Take the quiz

 Patient and specialist discussing lingual braces price

-Advantages and disadvantages of lingual orthodontics
+Advantages of lingual braces

 When deciding whether to use lingual braces or any other type of orthodontics, it is important to assess the advantages and disadvantages of each.
 In order to help you make a more informed decision, we’ve listed some of the pros and cons of lingual braces.